MaxSan/qubes-doc/user/common-tasks/backup-emergency-restore-v3.md

         [user@restore vm1]$ cat private.img.??? | openssl enc -d -pass pass:your_passphrase -aes-256-cbc -out private.img.dec

+    **Note:** Depending on the version of openssl which the backup was created, the message digest may be different.
+This will cause a EVP_DecryptFinal_ex: bad decrypt.
+Adding the flag -md md5 can fix the final envelope decrypt.

+    **Note:** If you have a failed attempt at the decrypt, fully remove the private.img.dec file as it will cause an infinate loop of file reading and decrypting, draining the target drive of space completely.

     **Note:** If your backup was encrypted with a cipher algorithm other than `aes-256-cbc`, you must substitute the correct cipher command.
 This information is contained in the `backup-header` file (see step 3).
 A